dirigiblelabs/curriculum-2018/GerganaTaneva/Homework3/Database Perspective.md

 ﻿## Database Perspective in Eclipse Dirigible

 The Database perspective contains tools for inspection and manipulation of the artifacts within the underlying relational database.
-The perspective contains Database, SQL, Console and Result views.
+The perspective contains:
+- Database view,
+- SQL view,
+- Console view,
+- Result view.

   ![Alt](Perspective.jpg)